 - Select the type of filter you’d like to create

 - Give your new tier filter a relevant name and category (something descriptive so that anyone selecting the filter will know what it's searching for)

 - Select who in your team can access the filter

 - Create any custom combination of filters

 - Only give the relevant team members access to use it

-If the Tier Filter you're editing is no longer right for this world, you can delete it by pressing the X under the ‘Tools’ heading, in the tier filter table.
+If the tier filter you're editing is no longer right for you, you can delete it by pressing the X under the "Tools" heading, in the tier filter table.

 You can add more filters to your search for more granular searches.
-We call these additional filters Tier 3 Filters.
-They add on to your existing search by saying “In my search for Tier 2 objects, inside Tier 1 - find me anything that matches Tier 3”, adding deeper layers of search granularity.
+We call these additional filters Tier 3 filters.
+They add on to your existing search by saying “In my search for Tier 2 objects, inside Tier 1, find me anything that matches Tier 3”.
+This will add deeper layers of search granularity.

-Here’s a list of all filters that can be applied on the fly to any search made using the Deep Dive.
+Here’s a list of all Tier 3 filters that can be applied to any search made using the Deep Dive.